Gera1313/E-commerce/README.md

 My database will contain the following four models, including the requirements listed for each model: Category, Products, Tag, Product Tag.

-Fill Out the API Routes to Perform RESTful CRUD Operations:
+API Routes to Perform RESTful CRUD Operations:

-Fill out the unfinished routes in product-routes.js, tag-routes.js, and category-routes.js to perform create, read, update, and delete operations using your Sequelize models.
+I have filled out the routes in product-routes.js, tag-routes.js, and category-routes.js to perform create, read, update, and delete operations using your Sequelize models.

 Seeding the Database:

-After creating the models and routes, I will run npm run seed to seed data to my database so that I can test the routes.
+After creating the models and routes, I run npm run seed to seed data to my database so that I can test the routes.

 Sync Sequelize to the Database on Server Start:

 I have created the code needed in server.js to sync the Sequelize models to the MySQL database on server start.

 March 12, 2024: Revisiting my work and fix all of the issues.
-I tried different code and it still didn't work.
-Reverting back to my old code for category-routes.js file and will start again.

 April 2, 2024: Reworked the routes.
 Get errors in tags route only now.
 Fixed the tags route.
-Will troubleshoot my previous code tomorrow.

 April 3, 2024: My original code finally works 100%.